 Another complication includes necrosis at the donor or recipient site.
 Necrosis occurs when blood circulation is reduced to the. area.
-This occasionally occurs when a wound is sealed too tightly after strip harvesting during FUT.
+This occasionally occurs when a wound is sealed too tightly after strip harvesting during FUT beard transplants.

 However, necrosis can also occur for other reasons.
 Even if the wound is sealed correctly, individual patients with poor blood circulation may experience necrosis.
 If enough blood can’t get to the site of the wound, the tissue can die.

-It’s unlikely that your health insurance will pay for your new beard.
+It’s unlikely that your health insurance will pay for your beard transplant.
 More than likely, you’re going to have to pay out of pocket.
 There are exceptions, but these are usually rare.

 Beard transplants are not right for everyone.
 Fortunately, there are other ways to increase beard hair growth and thickness.
 However, these alternatives aren’t always what they’re cracked up to be.
 Some are just straight-up scams — like all those beard growth supplements that seem to be flooding the market.